crashoverride777/swifty-ads/README.md

         coordinator.animate(alongsideTransition: { (UIViewControllerTransitionCoordinatorContext) in

-            AdsManager.shared.adjustForOrientation() // When using Full helper
+            SwiftyAdsManager.adjustForOrientation() // When using Full helper

-            AdMob.shared.adjustForOrientation() // When only using AdMob
+            SwiftyAdsAdMob.shared.adjustForOrientation() // When only using AdMob

-            CustomAd.shared.adjustForOrientation() // When only using Custom ads
+            SwiftyAdsCustom.shared.adjustForOrientation() // When only using Custom ads

             }, completion: { (UIViewControllerTransitionCoordinatorContext) -> Void in
                 print("Device rotation completed")